mediamonks/symfony-mssql-bundle/Resources/doc/0-requirements.md

 2. `brew install php56-pdo-dblib` The installation can take some time, be patient!
 3. `sudo apachectl restart`

-*Any version of PHP installed with Homebrew should work.
+*Any version of PHP installed should work.
 Just change `php56` in the command to your version.*

 ## Config